 This is a time of rapidly evolving rules for STAT-approved training courses, especially with regard to part-time training.
 In addition, the needs of the MATTS students and teachers may change over time.
 Because of this, we are not able to guarantee to students that MATTS will continue to be ‘STAT approved’ throughout their training.
 Should this status change, our students will continue to receive a first-class standard of training and will still be eligible to join STAT as teaching members at the end of their training via ‘Assessment’.

-Course fees are currently (2020/21) £6,000 per year in three termly instalments, payable at the start of each term.
+Course fees are currently £6,600 per year (from June 2022) in three termly instalments, payable at the start of each term.
 If fees are increased over the course of the three year training, this will usually be by no more than the lowest measure of the rate of inflation.
-Students who would prefer not to commit to a regular full-time training schedule will normally be asked to pay at the rate of £50/class (see Part-Time Training below).
+Students who would prefer not to commit to a regular full-time training schedule will normally be asked to pay at the rate of £55/class (see Part-Time Training below).

-Full time training usually takes three years.
+Full time training normally takes three years.
 However, nowadays many students choose to train part-time and are free to choose from a wide range of options in their training schedule.
 MATTS offers students an unrivalled flexibility in training options.
 Students can choose a programme of classes on a completely flexible basis, without needing to provide any notice of which classes they will attend.
 However, it is strongly recommended that students attend for a minimum average of 50% of classes (2 class per week) in any year (35 weeks).
 This is because intensity of training is generally considered to be an important part of the process of reaching the level of skill required to teach the Technique.
 More than two days of training each week, where possible, is definitely an advantage, although not required.

-Students who would prefer not to commit to a regular full-time training schedule pay at the rate of £50/class, payable either weekly or at the end of each half term as the student prefers.
-This is a slightly higher rate than full-time training (about 17% pro rata) intended to cover some of the extra costs to the training course of being unable to plan reliably for the number of students that will attend each day (and therefore the number of teachers that will be required to ensure a good teacher-student ratio) and of ensuring that part-time students are still able to cover the most important parts of the training over the course of their studies.
-Since it is not uncommon for full-time students to miss at least some training days, it is expected that the extra expense incurred by most part-time students will, in practice, be very small.
+Students who would prefer not to commit to a regular full-time training schedule pay at the rate of £55/class (from June 2022), payable either weekly or at the end of each half term as the student prefers.
+This is a slightly higher rate than full-time training (about 17% pro rata), intended to cover some of the extra costs to the training course of being unable to plan reliably for the number of students that will attend each day (and therefore the number of teachers that will be required to ensure a good teacher-student ratio) and of ensuring that part-time students are still able to cover the most important parts of the training over the course of their studies.
+However, since it is not uncommon for full-time students to miss at least some training days, it is expected that the extra expense incurred by most part-time students will be, in practice, very small.

 Assessment and Qualification